 Capital One Venture Rewards Card.
 With this flexible travel rewards card, you will receive 20,000 bonus miles when you spend $2,000 on purchases within the first 3 months.
 You will also earn 2 miles for every dollar you spend on this card. $59 annual fee waived the first year.
 One of the best rewards cards in the US.
 Click here to read review of Capital One Venture Rewards Card.

 Capital One VentureOne Rewards Card.
-This rewards card for frequent travelers rewards you with 20,000 bonus miles when spending $2,000 on purchases within the first 3 months.
+This rewards card for frequent travelers rewards you with a one-time bonus of 20,000 miles when spending $2,000 on purchases within the first 3 months.
 With it, you will earn 1.25 miles for each dollar you spend on this card.
-You will also enjoy 0% introductory APR on purchases for a certain amount of time.
+You will also enjoy 0% introductory APR on purchases until February 2015, after that you will pay a variable APR of 11.9%-19.9%.
 No annual fee.
 Click here to read review of Capital One VentureOne Rewards Card.